AdobeDocs/analytics-platform.en/help/technotes/badids.md

 ### Identify (risk of) Bad IDs within a field

+You can use Experience Platform Query to service to identify the potential risk of Bad IDs within a field.

 The query below returns the first 20 ID values from a field.
 In descending order by count of total events.
 And where each value is detected within a certain interval (for example within the last 30 days).